Amatalrahman/Reynolds-Number-Flow-Regime-Analysis/README.md

-# Reynolds-Number-Flow-Regime-Analysis

-# 🔬 Assignment 01: Reynolds Number and Flow Regime Analysis
+## Reynolds Number and Flow Regime Analysis

 This project explores the fundamental principles of **fluid kinetics** by analyzing the dimensionless **Reynolds Number (Re)** and its critical role in classifying flow regimes (Laminar, Transitional, and Turbulent).
 The work was conducted as a group assignment for the **Biotransport (SBEG201)** course.